openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 ## Testing the Network

-Now that we have used `docker-compose` to deploy a relatively complicated network we can start testing it out to make sure everything is in place and looks correct.
+Now that we have used `docker-compose` to deploy a relatively complicated network, we can start testing it out to make sure everything is in place and looks correct.
 Let's try it out.

 To test, we will use `docker` and exec into the running controller.
-Since we've used `docker-compose` we know the name that will be created (you could use `docker ps` to find it if you need).
+Since we've used `docker-compose`, we know the name that will be created (you could use `docker ps` to find it if you need).
 Let's exec into the controller with:

 ```bash